The Dark Side of Testing

 Not only did Microsoft fund this study, it also helped Mindcraft set up the Windows server for optimum performance.
 As already mentioned, the Linux server was not optimized at all.

-- "We started the tests using Red Hat Linux 5.2 but had to upgrade it to the Linux 2.2.2 kernel because its Linux 2.0.36 kernel does not support hardware RAID controllers and SMP at the same time."
-(In other words, RAID support and multiprocessing [SMP] support are very new features of Linux.)
+“We started the tests using Red Hat Linux 5.2 but had to upgrade it to the Linux 2.2.2 kernel because its Linux 2.0.36 kernel does not support hardware RAID controllers and SMP at the same time.”
+(In other words, RAID support and multiprocessing [SMP] support are very new features for Linux.)

 The big difference is that Microsoft Windows NT is a commercial product with a huge corporation to back it up.
 When they are funding a report, they will provide all the technical assistance needed for Windows to perform at its best.

-Linux, a freeware operating system, has no such infrastructure.
+Linux, a freeware open-source operating system, has no such infrastructure.
 To optimize Linux, you have to learn it, not simply depend upon someone else to tweak the settings for you.
 Comments in the Mindcraft white paper show they were not willing to invest the required time and effort into learning Linux.
-Instead, they complained that they couldn't get the help they wanted from the volunteer Linux community, although the kernel source code did contain hints on tuning and configuring Linux.
+Instead, they complained that they couldn’t get the help they wanted from the volunteer Linux community, although the kernel source code did contain hints on tuning and configuring Linux.

 Conclusion